MicrosoftDocs/azure-devops-docs/docs/report/guidance/workbooks.md

 ---
-title: Excel workbooks supported with the Agile and CMMI process templates for TFS
+title: Excel workbooks uploaded to the project portal with Agile and CMMI
-description: Use the workbook to rank and assign bugs to be worked on for an iteration, also referred to as a sprint. ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-reporting ms.assetid: ac07307f-e87c-43d5-a044-01023cea2e50 ms.manager: douge ms.author: kaelli ms.date: 12/30/2016
+description: Use a workbook to track work ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-reporting ms.assetid: ac07307f-e87c-43d5-a044-01023cea2e50
+ms.manager: douge
+ms.author: kaelli
+ms.date: 10/03/2017
 ---

 # Workbooks

 **TFS 2017 | TFS 2015 | TFS 2013**

+>[!IMPORTANT]
+>Excel workbooks, Excel reports, and SharePoint dashboards are only supported for on-premises TFS.
+For information on what is supported for VSTS, see [Dashboards, charts, & widgets](/vsts/report/overview).
+>
+> TFS 2018 and later versions no longer support native integration with SharePoint products.
+If you're planning to upgrade to TFS 2018, read [About SharePoint integration](/vsts/report/sharepoint-dashboards/about-sharepoint-integration) to learn about the options available to you.

- You can open the workbook from the Documents page in Team Explorer.
+You can open a workbook from the Documents page in Team Explorer.
+Or, you can open a query and use the [triage mode to update work items](../../work/track/triage-work-items.md).

 **Requirements**

 -   Your team project must be provisioned with SharePoint Products and the project portal enabled.
 For more information, see [Configure or redirect process guidance](../sharepoint-dashboards/configure-or-redirect-process-guidance.md).